 This installation also demonstrates the versatility of iSolar Solutions’ products in bringing healthy airflow to a variety of different structures.
 Solar attic fans can be used to ventilate storage sheds, prefabricated portable buildings and even portable washrooms.

 The line of products offered by iSolar Solutions also gives consumers a diverse array of choices when it comes to customizing installation configurations.
-From smaller more versatile fans like the 19W-MOD that are suited to residential homes, to more powerful models like the 50W-INT that are geared towards larger buildings like commercial greenhouses, iSolar Solutions has products to meet every project and budget.
+From smaller more versatile fans like the 20W106-FLEX that are suited to residential homes, to more powerful models like the 50W-INT that are geared towards larger buildings like commercial greenhouses, iSolar Solutions has products to meet every project and budget.

 To learn more about iSolar Solutions’ products, or to inquire about how iSolar Solutions’ products can be used for your ventilation needs, please visit our website or contact one of our knowledgeable staff.